bookconsultancy

 Arthritis comes in many forms, with over 100 different types.
 Here are some of the most common ones:

 • Osteoarthritis (OA): This is the most common type of arthritis and happens when the cartilage cushions your joints and wears down.
 This causes pain, stiffness, and swelling.
 It usually affects the knees, hips, spine, and hands.
-Osteoarthritis is more common as people get older or after an injury.
+Osteoarthritis becomes more common as people age or following an injury.

 • Rheumatoid Arthritis (RA): RA is an autoimmune disease, which means the immune system attacks the body’s joints by mistake.
-This causes painful swelling, which can damage the joints over time.
-RA often affects the same joints on both sides of the body, like wrists or knees, and can also make you feel exhausted.
+This can cause painful swelling, which can lead to joint damage over time.
+RA often affects the same joints on both sides of the body, such as wrists or knees, and can also cause fatigue.

 • Gout: Gout causes sudden, sharp pain, often in the big toe.
 It happens when uric acid builds up and forms crystals in the joints.
 The pain can be intense and may be triggered by certain foods or drinks.